 Lions from the Marsh Pride, made famous by the Big Cat Diary series, have been poisoned in the Maasai Mara with at least two lions dead as a result.

-According to a post on the David Sheldrick Wildlife Trust (DSWT) Facebook page, “On Sunday morning at 8am Patrick Reynolds of Governors Camp in the Masai Mara received a call that some of the lions from the famous Marsh Pride were acting strangely, collapsing and suffering from spasms.
-Patrick immediately called the DSWT funded Mara Mobile Veterinary Unit, headed by Kenya Wildlife Service (KWS) Veterinary officer Dr. Limo, who were on the scene by 11.30am.
+According to a post on the David Sheldrick Wildlife Trust (DSWT) Facebook page, “On Sunday morning at 8am Patrick Reynolds of Governors Camp in the Maasai Mara received a call that some of the lions from the famous Marsh Pride were acting strangely, collapsing and suffering from spasms.
+Patrick immediately called the DSWT funded Mara Mobile Veterinary Unit, headed by Kenya Wildlife Service (KWS) Veterinary officer Dr Limo, who was on the scene by 11.30am.

 KWS report that three people have been arrested in connection with the poisoning of the lions.
 With lions being an endangered species, the three, if found guilty, could face fines of USD200,000 or life imprisonment.”

 Hyenas, vultures and jackals have already been seen preying on the carcasses of the dead lions and conservationists expect the death tally to rise.